Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-Absolute prohibition on drone operations in all city parks, with no recreational exceptions.
-Commercial filming on city property requires permit from Seattle Office of Film + Music with $25 daily fee, proof of Part 107 certificate, FAA registration, and minimum $2,000,000 aviation liability insurance.
+No drone operation in any Seattle city park.
+Commercial filming on city-owned property requires Seattle Office of Film + Music permit with $25 daily site fee, Part 107 certificate proof, FAA registration, and minimum $2,000,000 aviation liability insurance.

 View source

-Prohibits drone use in Metro Parks Tacoma system
+Prohibits drone use across the entire Metro Parks Tacoma system.

 Restrictions